Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Professor Tockner received a PhD from the University of Vienna (1993) and a Titulary Professorship at ETH (2005).
+Professor Tockner received a PhD from the University of Vienna.
 He has special expertise on freshwater biodiversity, ecosystem functioning, and river and wetland restoration and management.
-He is Co-Editor of the journal Aquatic Sciences and Subject Editor of the journal Ecosystems.
-He has published more than 200 scientific papers including 120 ISI papers.
-In 2009, he edited a comprehensive book on European rivers (Rivers of Europe, Elsevier).
-Klement Tockner has successfully managed large inter- and transdisciplinary projects such as the EC-funded project BioFresh and te Freshwater Infromation Platform (http://www.freshwaterplatform.eu/).
+He has published about 250 scientific papers including more than 180 ISI papers.
+Klement Tockner has successfully managed large inter- and transdisciplinary projects such as the EC-funded project BioFresh on freshwater biodiversity.
 He is member of several scientific committees and advisory boards, and elected member of the Austrian Academy of Sciences and the Germany Academy of Sciences, Leopoldina.

 Department of Limnology, EAWAG (Swiss Federal Institute of Aquatic Science and Technology) and ETH (Swiss Federal Institute of Technology)